-Data from Pharmawand - Curated by Marshall Pearce - Date added 10 January 2018
+Data from Pharmawand - Curated by EPG Health - Date added 10 January 2018

 Pain Therapeutics, Inc.announced positive results from a human abuse potential study of its late-stage drug candidate, Remoxy.
 Study results indicate that in non-dependent, recreational opioid users, nasal administration of Remoxy resulted in significantly lower abuse potential compared to immediate-release (IR) oxycodone.
 All study subjects reported reduced ‘Drug Liking' ‘Take Drug Again' and ‘Drug High' for Remoxy compared to oxycodone IR.
 In addition, nasal administration of Remoxy showed lower exposure to oxycodone, lower peak concentrations (Cmax) and longer time to peak drug concentration (Tmax) against comparator drugs, suggesting comparatively lower abuse potential.